AndyLang81/Portfolio-Project-1---HTML-CSS-Essentials/README.md

 ### Contact page
 ![alt text](/images-for-readme/contact-page.png)
 The site's second page greets the user with another calming photo of a lotus flower, often associated with yoga.
 The aim here is to create a distraction free, relaxing background while the user can insert their contact information.
 The form has been created to require name and email, while phone number and the message is optional.
-It includes a radio button selector to indicate how the user preferres to be contacted.
+It includes a radio button selector to indicate how the user prefers to be contacted.
 At the bottom of the contact form element, the user will find the same links to social media for easy access.
 They are included here to avoid breaking the calming image with a footer.
 The form has been given a slight background to raise it from the picture.